Facts About Factoring Companies: Get Business Funding Without Borrowing

 Here’s an example: You make a purchase at the store and charge it to your credit card.
 The store gets paid almost immediately from the credit card company, even though you do not make payment until 30 day later or more.
 For this service, the credit card company charges the store a fee (usually two to four percent of the sale).

-Factoring invoices provides cash flow for a manufacturer to replenish inventory and make more products to sell.
+Factoring invoices provides funding for a manufacturer to replenish inventory and make more products to sell.
 There is no need to wait for earlier sales to be paid.
 Factoring is not just tool for manufacturers to manage cash since almost any type of commercial business can benefit from factoring.

 Typically, most businesses that extend credit will have 10 to 20 percent of their annual sales tied up in accounts receivable at any given time.
 The fact is that you cannot pay utility bills or this week’s payroll with a customer’s invoice, but you can sell that invoice for cash in order to meet those obligations.
 Factoring receivables is a simple and fast process.
 The factoring company buys the invoice at a discount, usually a few percentage off the face value of the invoice.